-The area of woodland planting to the east of Shortlands Wood will be included within the Shortlands Wood management plan.
+The area of woodland planting will be included within the management plan for Shortlands Wood.
 However, the management of the planting for first 5 years following planting will be designed to ensure planting success and managed by the planting contractor.
 All failures will be replaced as soon as possible / appropriate.

-A coppicing regime will be implemented; it is anticipated that this will be in year 7 following planting or once plants have reached a minimum winter height of 3m whichever is earlier.
+A coppicing regime will be implemented; it is anticipated that this will be in year 7 following planting or once plants have reached a minimum height of 3m whichever is earlier.